DATA PROCESSING AGREEMENT

 - This Data Processing Agreement applies to the processing of personal data subject to

-EU Data Protection Law and the California Consumer Privacy Act ("CCPA") (collectively,
+EU Data Protection Law, the UK Data Protection Law, and the California Consumer Privacy

 - Any capitalized terms not otherwise defined in this Data Processing Agreement shall have the meanings given to them in the Service Agreement.
 Except as modified below, the terms of the Service Agreement shall remain in full force and effect.
 Other terms used in this Data Processing Agreement that have meanings ascribed to them in the Applicable Data Protection law, including but not limited to “Processing,” “Personal Data,” “Personal Information,” “Data Controller,” and “Processor.”

-- This Data Processing Agreement applies to the processing of personal data subject to EU Data Protection Law and the California Consumer Privacy Act ("CCPA") (collectively, "Applicable Data Protection Law") within the scope of the Data Processor providing the Services.
+- This Data Processing Agreement applies to the processing of personal data subject to EU Data Protection Law, the UK Data Protection Law, and the California Consumer Privacy Act ("CCPA") (collectively, "Applicable Data Protection Law") within the scope of the Data Processor providing the Services.

 The Data Controller and the Data Processor